diz-vara/CarND-P5/README.md

 It appeared that, given the search windows size of 32x32 pixels, we are interested in scales from 3 to 5 (corresponding window sizes in original image from 96x96 to 160x160 pixels).

-I defined search ranges as starting from the point a little bit above the horizeon (yTop = 400) and large enough to fit two rows with 50% overlap.
+I defined search ranges as starting from the point a little bit above the horizon (`yTop = 400`) and large enough to fit two rows with 50% overlap.

 I tested different combinations of scales and step size: larger number of scales and smaller steps lead to better localization - but slow down the detection significantly and increase the number of false detections.

-Finally, I restrincted scale list to [3, 4, 5] and step size to 1/2 (2 cells, or 16 pixels in downscaled window).
+Finally, I restricted scale list to [3, 4, 5] and step size to 1/2 (2 cells, or 16 pixels in downscaled window).

 Search ranges and examples of search windows positions are shown on the figure below:

 ![Windows](output_images/windows.png)

+Code for this step you can find in file `process_image.py`, lines 59-144.

-#### 2. Optimizaton
+#### 2. Optimization

-For the first varian of search I used function from the lesson with necessaray modifications due to the fact that OpenCV SMV always returns vectors.
+For the first variant of search I used function from the lesson with necessaray modifications due to the fact that OpenCV SMV always returns vectors.
 Therefore, I resized the vector response to the proper size:
 ```